TranPhucVinh/Cplusplus/README.md

-# Overview
+# About

+Documents, implementation and examples for:

-C++ document and software for Unix-based applications, followed its OS architecture.
+* C++ software for Unix-based applications, followed its OS architecture.
+* Fundamental C++ programming concepts

+# OS

+Main OS: Ubuntu 16.04

+Other OS:

+* Windows (specifically noted on any software that are built on Windows)
+* WSL Ubuntu 18.04

 # G++ compiler